brianschubert/Advent-Of-Rust/readme.md

 My solutions to the puzzles presented during the [Advent of Code][adventofcode] 2016 event, written in [Rust][rust].

-As with my [previous attempt][aoc-kotlin] at solving the AoC 2017 puzzles in Kotlin, these soltuiosn represent my first endeavors with the Rust language.
+As with my [previous attempt][aoc-kotlin] at solving the AoC 2017 puzzles in Kotlin, these solutions represent my first endeavors with the Rust language.

 All solutions were compiled with the standard rust compiler, `rustc`, inside the community edition of [IntelliJ IDEA][intellij] with the Rust plugin,